-In addition to permitting close voltage regulation of remotely located loads, it is possible to utilize the converter sense pins to incrementally increase the output voltage over a limited range.
+In addition to permitting close voltage regulation of remotely located loads, it is possible to utilize the converter sense pins to incrementally increase the output voltage up to 10% maximum above the nominal output voltage.
 The adjustments made possible by this method are intended as a means to "trim" the output to a voltage setting for some particular application, but are not intended to create an adjustable output converter.
-These output voltage setting variations are obtained by connecting an appropriate resistor value between the +sense and -sense pins while connecting the -sense pin to the output return pin as shown in Figure V. below.
+These output voltage setting variations are obtained by connecting an appropriate resistor value between the +sense and -sense pins while connecting the sense pin to the output return pin as shown in Figure V. below.
 The range of adjustment and corresponding range of resistance values can be determined by use of the following equation.